brainupdaters/drlm-docs/docs/source/client_opers.rst

    $ drlm modclient [options]

-The :program:`drlm modclient` has some requiered options:
+The :program:`drlm modclient` has some required options:

 .. program:: `drlm modclient`